Chikadibia Isaac Obiakor: Life after the military

-He was the Chairman of the United Nations Board of Inquiry in South Sudan on the downing of a United Nations plane in December 2012. and Chairman of a United Nations Board of Inquiry in Abiyei, Sudan.
-He is also a member of the Peacekeeping Training Programme Advisory Board of the United Nations Institute for Training and Research.
+Obiakor was the Chairman of the United Nations Board of Inquiry in South Sudan on the downing of a United Nations plane in December 2012. and Chairman of a United Nations Board of Inquiry in Abiyei, Sudan.
+He was also a member of the Peacekeeping Training Programme Advisory Board of the United Nations Institute for Training and Research.

 He chaired Nigeria's Whitepaper Drafting Committee on the revised Nigerian National Defence Policy (NNDP) 2015 which was directed at making recommendations to the Nigerian government on how to implement the revised Defence Policy, which dealt largely with contemporary security challenges and production of national defence needs and development in Nigeria.

-He was awarded the Nigerian National Honour of Officer of the Federal Republic (OFR) in 2014.
+Obiakor was awarded the Nigerian National Honour of Officer of the Federal Republic (OFR) in 2014.

 He was one of the eminent Nigerians invited to witness the signing of a Peace Pact by the 14 Presidential aspirants in January 2015 before the 2015 General Elections at a session chaired by former Commonwealth Secretary General Emeka Anyaokwu with a keynote address delivered by Mr. Kofi Annan, a former United Nations Secretary-General.

 In September 2017, he was decorated alongside four other alumni of the elite Nigerian Military School Zaria - Maj.
-Gen IBM Haruna (rtd), Col. Musa Shehu (rtd), Col. John Okoli (rtd) and Gp Capt Yakubu Suleiman (rtd) - as a Patron of the FCT Chapter of the school's Alumni Association.
+Gen. IBM Haruna (rtd.), Col. Musa Shehu (rtd.), Col. John Okoli (rtd.) and Gp.
+Capt.
+Yakubu Suleiman (rtd.) - as a Patron of the FCT Chapter of the school's Alumni Association.

-He was Chairman, UN Board of Inquiry into the Killing of Burundian Refugees in Kamanyola, DRC in 2018, and Chairman, UN Secretary General Board of Inquiry to Investigate the Destruction of Humanitarian Structures and Facilities in North West Syria in 2019–2020.
+Obiakor was Chairman, UN Board of Inquiry into the Killing of Burundian Refugees in Kamanyola, DRC in 2018, and Chairman, UN Secretary General Board of Inquiry to Investigate the Destruction of Humanitarian Structures and Facilities in North West Syria in 2019–2020.

+Obiakor died on 27 May 2026, at the age of 75.